LinkedInAttic/mobster/README.md

 3. Open Chrome on your device.
 If using desktop Chrome, start it with remote debugging enabled and remote debugging port set to 9222, e.g. (for Mac OS):

-open -a "Google Chrome" --args --remote-debugging-port=9222 --enable-memory-info
+<pre> open -a "Google Chrome" --args --remote-debugging-port=9222 --enable-memory-info </pre>

 To test if the remote debugging is working try this on your chrome browser - http://localhost:9222

 4. Connecting Mobster to Android device